Disney: The Hunchback of Notre Dame aka: Hunchback Of Notre Dame

 Lighter and Softer: It's definitely lighter in tone than the book.
 Many of the elements and themes presented in the novel—like Quasimodo's hate and contempt for most people or Phoebus being a jerk trying to take advantage of an innocent young girl—were either changed or taken out completely.This is even more the case with the sequel in comparison to the original movie.

 Lightning Bruiser: For such a stocky, barrel-chested guy Quasi is remarkably agile and fast

 "Thieves, cutpurses, the dregs of humankind, all meshed together in a shallow drunken stupor..."

 Lost in Imitation: The film is based quite strongly on the 1939 film version, which is also one of the furthest from the book.
 Ranging from Frollo being a judge rather than the archdeacon, Phoebus being a genuinely heroic character rather than the jerkass he was in the novel, and the overall story and plot structure being changed completely.
-With that said, it is still generally considered an enjoyable movie.
+It is still generally considered an enjoyable movie.

-Subverted with Esmeralda, who ironically falls in love with Phoebus at first sight in the book.
+Love at First Sight: Poor Esmeralda must have had some Love Potion No. 9 before the Feast of Fools because everyone wants her.
+Immediately.
+Inverted with Esmeralda personally , who falls in love with Phoebus at first sight in the book.
 In the film adaptation, she's both distrusting but fascinated by Phoebus and doesn't necessarily fall for him until she witnesses him saving an innocent family from a burning house after refusing Frollo's order to burn it himself.